Goolpe/flutter_simple/README.md

 # <img src="https://cdn-images-1.medium.com/max/1200/1*5-aoK8IBmXve5whBQM90GA.png" width="60" /> Flutter examples
 ### Clone this repository or click on title to see the code.
-Start application to see examples.
+Start app to see examples on Android and IOS

 - [Useful links](#Useful_links)
 - [Navigation](#Navigation)